 Precancerous lesions of the oropharynx include leukoplakia, erythroplakia, and mixed erythroleukoplakia.
 These are clinical terms that have no specific histopathologic connotations.
 Leukoplakia, the most common of the three conditions, is defined by the World Health Organization as “a white patch or plaque that cannot be characterized clinically or pathologically as any other disease.”
 The diagnosis of leukoplakia is one of exclusion; conditions such as candidiasis, lichen planus, leukoedema, and others must be ruled out before a diagnosis of leukoplakia can be made.

-The prevalence of leukoplakia in the United States is decreasing; this decline has been related to a reduction of tobacco consumption.
-Although erythroplakia is not as common as leukoplakia, it is much more likely to be associated with dysplasia or carcinoma.[5,25]
+The prevalence of leukoplakia in the United States is decreasing; this decline has been related to reduced tobacco consumption.
+Although erythroplakia is not as common as leukoplakia, it is much more likely to be associated with dysplasia or carcinoma.[4,39]Imaging Work-up

 - Parkin DM, Bray F, Ferlay J, et al.: Estimating the world cancer burden: Globocan 2000.
 Int J Cancer 94 (2): 153-6, 2001.
 [PUBMED Abstract]